 Mission and team

-We are a group of experienced teachers, trainers and teacher trainers based in Kalamata, a small sea-side city in southern Greece, who strongly believe that change can only take place at the micro- level.
+Areadne is owned by a group of experienced teachers, trainers and teacher trainers based in Kalamata, a small sea-side city in southern Greece, who strongly believe that change can only take place at the micro- level.
 Therefore, all of our programmes and projects, whether local, national or international, aim at micro-changes in classrooms and communities around the world.

 If you’d like to know more about us, we would love to hear from you at email@example.com.

 Yanis is a language teacher and trainer working with migrants and refugees.

 Among other projects, he has worked with migrant children in formal education (Aristotle University), created and ran language and culture summer schools bringing together migrant and non-migrant primary school children (University of Thessaly), coached migrant parents (Aegean University), developed and led courses for migrant workers (Hellenic Confederation of Professionals, Craftsmen and Merchants), and designed educational games for the UN High Commissioner for Refugees (Athens branch).

 He holds a BA in English & Media and MAs in Modern Literature and in Bilingualism/ Multilingualism by UK universities.
 He is also interested in local history and all things entrepreneurial.

 He has created and supported ICT systems for the Municipality of Kalamata, the Research Cultural Centre of Athens, and for a major project by the Computer Technology Institute & Press supporting schools and teachers throughout Greece.